Subject - Specific Formulas

 • Customise Weightings: Apply unique logic to subjects that deviate from the standard SBA/Exam split.

-• Circle Thresholds: Define the "failure" mark per subject so the system can automatically circle these marks on report cards and schedules.
+• Circle Thresholds: Define the "pass/fail" mark per subject so the system can automatically circle these marks on report cards and schedules.

 • Leverage Presets: Quickly apply CAPS-compliant logic for schools using the preset curriculum.